 Reading the portion's full text, though, we learn that Torah is not so keen on fully empowering the grieving relative to settle the score.
 God commands Moses to establish six cities to which a manslayer may flee, clarifying: "The cities shall serve you as a refuge from the avenger, so that the killer may not die unless he has stood trial before the assembly."
-Failure to do so is an affront to God, Who proclaims: "You shall not defile the land in which you live, in which I Myself abide, for I, הוה, abide among the Israelite people."
+Failure to do so is an affront to God, Who proclaims: "You shall not defile the land in which you live, in which I Myself abide, for I, הוה, abide among the Israelite people." iv

-In short, even if Jewish principles abhor health insurance industry practice, a subject for another day.
-Jewish values do not permit killing those responsible for it without due process of law.
+In short, even if Jewish principles abhor health insurance industry practice, a subject for another day, Jewish values do not permit killing those responsible for it without due process of law.

-It must be said, though, that the land that God warns will be defiled by vigilantes killing innocents is not New York.
+It must be said, though, that the land that God warns will be defiled by vigilante justice is not New York.
 It is the Promised Land.
 It is Israel.

-Earlier this month, NBC reported, "A 20-year-old American from Florida[, Sayfolla Mussalet.] was beaten to death by Israeli settlers on Friday while visiting relatives in the occupied West Bank, according to his family and the Palestinian Ministry of Foreign Affairs."
+Earlier this month, NBC reported, "A 20-year-old American from Florida[, Sayfolla Mussalet,] was beaten to death by Israeli settlers on Friday while visiting relatives in the occupied West Bank."
 This brutal murder, which included a second victim, was hardly an isolated event.
-This week, Haaretz reported that data collected by Israeli security forces found four hundred four violent hate crimes and assaults against Palestinian settlers perpetrated by Jewish West Bank settlers from January through June of this year, reflecting what Haaretz characterizes as a "steep but consistent increase" in West Bank settler violence throughout the Israel-Gaza war.^{vi}
+This week, Haaretz reported that data collected by Israeli security forces found four hundred four violent hate crimes and assaults against Palestinian settlers perpetrated by Jewish West Bank settlers from January through June of this year, reflecting what Haaretz characterizes as a "steep but consistent increase" in West Bank settler violence throughout the Israel-Gaza war.
+Vi

-Even Israel's sharpest critics have paid scant attention to this scourge of vigilante injustice over the course of the last two years, with all eyes on Gaza.
+Even Israel's sharpest critics have paid scant attention to this scourge of West Bank settler violence over the course of the last two years, with all eyes on Gaza.
 While there are pockets of Palestinian terrorists in the West Bank, they are consistently addressed by the Israel Defense Force.
 There is no such allegation in cases of violence carried out by settler vigilantes.